jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

         - [x] ~~Split up topics about Diagram Metrics from Automatic Containment: two topics.
 Those intertwine in those two documents.~~
         - [x] ~~Automatic Containment was going to be put out of scope, because it is so difficult and really in the way of explaining how to use these diagrams normally.~~
         - [x] ~~I said I would focus on reformulating, not on scoping, but I just don't want to reformulate this content, it is so unclear.~~
         - [x] ~~Would I simply move more to the 'out-of-scope' document?
-I doubt, because I moved 'Errors' and the 'Concept Construct' from out-of-scope to in-scope but postponed, because they 'felt' part of the language.
+I doubt, because I moved 'Errors' and the 'Aspect Construct' from out-of-scope to in-scope but postponed, because they 'felt' part of the language.
 Now the scoping rules change and I am wondering about how to organize things for a moment.~~
         - [x] ~~Looking at the folder subdivision of the planning docs, it does seem like it should be moved there.
-And so does the concept construct.
+And so does the aspect construct.
 Moved back again.~~
     - [x] Classes Spec Update Ideas.md
     - [x] Commands Spec Update Ideas.md
-    - [x] Concept Construct Spec Project Summary.docx
+    - [x] Aspect Construct Spec Project Summary.docx
         - [x] Move out-of-scope.
     - [x] Aspects as External Modules Spec Goal (2008-05) (postponed).docx
         - [x] Move out-of-scope.